fatahdigital/docco/content/docs/getting-started/installation.en.md

 ### MacPorts (macOS)

-If you are on macOS and using [MacPorts][macports], you can install Hugo with the following one-liner:
+If you are on macOS and using [MacPorts](https://www.macports.org/), you can install Hugo with the following one-liner:

 install-with-macports.sh